izflare/RePair/README.md

 ### Description

-This is an implementation of RePair, which is a famous algorithm of grammar compression method.
+This is an implementation of RePair, a famous grammar compression method proposed in
-RePair is proposed in

 > N. Jesper Larsson and Alistair Moffat: _Off-line dictionary-based compression._ Proceedings of the IEEE, 88(11):1722-1732, 2000.